italia/api-oas-checker/README.en.md

 For more information on spectral rules see https://stoplight.io/p/docs/gh/stoplightio/spectral/docs/getting-started/rulesets.md

+## Acknowledgements

-## Thanks to
+Thanks to the following contributors for their code and ideas:

-- Paolo Falomo
+Paolo Falomo,
-- Vincenzo Chianese
-- Giuseppe De Marco
+Giuseppe De Marco,
+Francesco Marinucci
+and Vincenzo Chianese.